meilisearch/documentation/reference/api/settings.md

 ## Pagination

-To protect your database from malicious scraping, Meilisearch only returns 1000 results per search.
-This route allows you to configure the maximum number of results Meilisearch can return for an index.
+To protect your database from malicious scraping, Meilisearch has a default limit of 1000 results per search.
+This setting allows you to configure the maximum number of results returned per search.

 To learn more about paginating search results with Meilisearch, refer to our [dedicated guide](/learn/advanced/pagination.md).